How to implement my horn and my speaker

 7. Acoustic treatment

-For this section we will start from the principle that we are in a regular room, a saloon, not a dedicated room or studio record.
+For this section we will start from the principle that we are in a regular room, a living room, not a dedicated room or studio record.

 We will avoid coupled volume, close doors are alway better to avoid to create a coupled volume.

-A basic saloon is already very reverberant, so the first main focus is to absorb, not to diffuse.
+A basic living room is already very reverberant, so the first main focus is to absorb, not to diffuse.

 The best place for absorption is the wall behind the speakers, it will bring 80% of what we need: lowering the room RT.